-In phase 2, we sought to improve the corrections to salinities in order to reduce systematic uncertainties (4.3.3.2.2).
-For this, we worked with three different salinity estimators (SSSuncorr, SSScorr and SSSacard).
-The two main salinity estimators provided by the DPGS L2OS are SSSuncorr and SSScorr.
+In CRDPv5, we sought to improve the corrections to salinities in order to reduce systematic uncertainties (4.3.3.2.2).
+For this, we worked with two different salinity estimators (SSSuncorr, SSSacard).
+The salinity estimator provided by the L2OS CCI reprocessing and used in our L4 processing is SSSuncorr.
 SSSuncorr is obtained after the correction of the TBs by the OTT.
-SSScorr is obtained after the correction of the TBs by the OTT.
-SSScorr of the TBs.
-We added a bias study from a new SSS estimator, SSSacard, obtained from Acard estimator based on the BVZ dielectric constant model.
-Acard is obtained from OTT and LSC corrected TBs but without wind speed inversion during the SSS retrieval, unlike SSScorr and SSSuncorr.
+We added a bias study from a new SSS estimator, SSSacard, obtained from Acard estimator based on the BVZ dielectric constant model (RD17).
+Acard is obtained from OTT and LSC corrected TBs but without wind speed inversion during the SSS retrieval.
 The fact of not estimating the wind speed during the extraction of Acard makes the latter more robust, especially in strong wind speed regions at low SST.